librark/componark/lib/components/location/README.md

 LOCATION
 ========

-The ``ark-location`` component makes use of the [Geolocation API](https://developer.mozilla.org/es/docs/WebAPI/Using_geolocation) a simple fast way for the user to provide their location.
+The ``ark-location`` component makes use of the [Geolocation API](https://developer.mozilla.org/es/docs/WebAPI/Using_geolocation).
+It provides a simple and fast way for the user to provide their location.

 Examples
 --------